-This Statement of Additional Information ("SAI") is not a prospectus, and it should be read in conjunction with the prospectus dated November 1, 2023 (the "Prospectus"), as may be amended from time to time, of the Palmer Square Income Plus Fund and Palmer Square Ultra-Short Duration Investment Grade Fund (each, a "Fund" and, together, the "Funds").
+This Statement of Additional Information ("SAI") is not a prospectus, and it should be read in conjunction with the prospectus dated October 31, 2024 (the "Prospectus"), as may be amended from time to time, of the Palmer Square Income Plus Fund and Palmer Square Ultra-Short Duration Investment Grade Fund (each, a "Fund" and, together, the "Funds").
 Each Fund is a series of Investment Managers Series Trust (the "Trust").
 Palmer Square Capital Management LLC (the "Advisor") is the investment advisor to the Funds.
 A copy of the Prospectus may be obtained by contacting the Funds at the address or telephone number specified below.
-The Funds' Annual Report can be obtained by contacting the Funds at the address or telephone number specified below.
+Each Fund's Annual Report to shareholders for the fiscal year ended June 30, 2024, is incorporated by reference herein.
+Each Fund's Annual Financials and Other Information, which are included as part of the Fund's most recent Form N-CSR filing.
+A copy of each Fund's Annual Report, Semi-Annual Report, and Financials and Other Information can be obtained by contacting the Funds at the address or telephone.